fossas/fossa-cli/docs/userguide.md

 ### When are you adding support for (some buildtool/language)?

 If we don't support your choice of language/buildtool, please [open an issue](https://github.com/fossas/spectrometer/issues/new) to express interest

+### What are these experimental monorepo flags?

+Monorepo flags are only used with support from FOSSA engineering, and are experimental while we build robust support for monorepo projects with FOSSA partners.
+If you’re interested, reach out to our sales team!